-With no features selected click the right-hand mouse button in a blank part of the View window and select the Contours option to add the contour layer to the Treeview.
+• With no features selected click the right-hand mouse button in a blank part of the View window and select the Contours option to add the contour layer to the Treeview.

 - Select entity Stress and component equivalent stress SE - Click the OK button to display the contours.
+A contour key (not shown here) will also be displayed.